-- 3.39 The Commissioner has a statutory duty to produce and publish an Annual Report which details performance for the previous year against the objectives and performance measures set in the Annual Policing Plan.
+- 3.40 The Commissioner has a statutory duty to produce and publish an Annual Report which details performance for the previous year against the objectives and performance measures set in the Annual Policing Plan.
 Financial performance against the revenue budget, capital programme and levels of reserves is reported regularly through the Police Accountability Forum.
-The Annual Report and financial performance papers are published on the OPCC website. - 3.40 The OPCC has continued to receive an annual award for meeting its statutory requirements on openness and transparency.
-The OPCC Transparency Quality Mark is issued by CoPaCC.

-3.41 The Audit Committee has overseen the full programme of internal and external audit activity.
+The Annual Report and financial performance papers are published on the OPCC website. - 3.41 The OPCC has continued to receive an annual award for meeting its statutory requirements on openness and transparency.
+The OPCC Transparency Quality Mark is issued by CoPaCC and assesses compliance with the Specified Information Order for Elected Local Policing Bodies.
+The OPCCN received a 'highly commended' award for the first time in 2020-21. - 3.42 The Audit Committee has overseen the full programme of internal and external audit activity.
 See paras 4.21 to 4.23.